eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_software-development-view.md

 - PURIS App: Component orchestrating the Data Exchange following this KIT (as explained above) while providing business value.
 - Connector: Component that manages data and API as assets to enable the sovereign data exchange (see Connector KIT)
-- Digital Twin Registry: Component that provides AAS Registry and AAS Discovery API implemenations (see Digital Twin KIT)
+- Digital Twin Registry: Component that provides AAS Registry and AAS Discovery API implementations (see Digital Twin KIT)
 - Data Provisioning & Transformation: Proprietary component allowing to use OWN data or to use PURIS data in internal systems.